 First, every individual endeavours to employ his capital as near home as he can, and consequently as much as he can in the support of domestic industry; provided always that he can thereby obtain the ordinary, or not a great deal less than the ordinary profits of stock.

-to the carrying trade.
-In the home trade his capital is never so long out
+carrying trade.
+In the home trade his capital is never so long

-of his sight as it frequently is in the foreign trade of consumption.
-He
+out of his sight as it frequently is in the foreign trade of

 [IV, ii, 6, p.
 455]